Dear Representatives Sarbanes, Brown, Hoyer, Trone, Mfume and Raskin,

 So far this year, 333 officers have been shot in the line of duty, 60 of whom were killed.
 The lethality of these attacks would be much greater but for the dramatic improvements in anti-ballistic technology and medical trauma science, as Officer Holley is receiving at the University of Maryland Shock Trauma Center.
 This year, 127 officers have been shot in 102 separate ambush-style attacks, which has resulted in the deaths of 29 officers.
 The 126% increase of ambush-style attacks from this time in 2020 is another stark reminder that our law enforcement officers are not just in harm’s way due to the dangerous nature of their profession, but that they are the targets of cowardly individuals whose sole motivation is to injure or kill a law enforcement officer.

 In light of these chilling facts, we are asking you to cosponsor H.R.
 3079 to address the national problem of ambushes and unprovoked attacks on our nation’s law enforcement officers.
 No officer should be at risk of being targeted while simply sitting in their patrol car, heading home at the end of a shift, or even responding to a 9-1-1 call.
 When a member of the public calls for help, we answer that call.
-Now, we are asking for your help and urge you to cosponsor this bill so that we can send it to the Senate floor for a vote.
+Now, we are asking for your help and urge you to cosponsor this bill so that we can send it to the House floor for a vote.

 On behalf of the more than 364,000 members of the Fraternal Order of Police, I thank you for considering the FOP’s urgent request to cosponsor H.R.
 3079.
 If I can provide any additional information about this bill, please do not hesitate to contact me or Executive Director Jim Pasco in our Washington, D.C. office.